Blockchain — The incumbent’s weapon against disruption

 Industries should not be surprised they should be prepared, because the faster they build their blockchain-based weapon, the less chance there is that new digital platform players have disrupted and changed their industry

 Blockchain-based collaboration cannot come from a single company, except for industries where one entity has a dominant position.
-Industry collaboration has to proactively drive disruption, innovation, and transformation throughout the industry by identifying and modeling areas where distributed autonomous intelligent software agents can transact on behalf of people, businesses, and things.
+Industry collaboration has to proactively drive disruption, innovation, and transformation throughout the industry by identifying and modelling areas where distributed autonomous intelligent software agents can transact on behalf of people, businesses, and things.

 Realize in three-five years